Causely/chaosmania/docs/blackhole-setup.md

 The key detail is that "productcatalog" actually accesses an external network endpoint "shipping.blackhole-external" which then sends traffic out of the cluster to an external NodeJS proxy application which then forwards the request back into the cluster destined for the "shipping" service.
+Alternatively, you can run the same scenario where the external endpoint is, for example, a Load Balancer which directs traffic back in to the cluster to a different service.

 ----